-Well friends, that brings us to the end of this Hub.
+Well, that brings us to the end of this Hub.
 I hope you enjoyed taking a look at this intriguing little program.
 I've been using it since I first started learning how to play guitar and boy, it's been such a fun time playing and learning through this program.
-There's so many tools and games and features that perhaps anyone can learn guitar.
+There are so many tools and games and features that perhaps anyone can learn guitar.
 And for reference, I was a total guitar newbie and this game walked me through things and gave me a good enough understanding of things.

-Before you go, why not check out one of my friends, Tamagi, as he tries to play a song in RS14, just so you have a chance to see this game in action.
+Before you go, why not check out a video I made so you can see this game in action?
 Take care and I'll see you all on the next level!